DZakh-old/Weather-App/README.md

 - REST API on node.js

 ## API
 What about APIs, there are some of them in the project, here is the list:

 - Open Weather Map
 - Google Places Autocomplete
 - Google Places Find Place From Text
 - Google Places Get Details By Place ID

+## Versions

+- v0.1 - First working version with spaghetti OOP
+- v0.2 - Removing the nasty classes mess.
+Only functions, only hard-core

 ### Finally
 I don't know what to add more, just try the project by your-self [[link]](https://weather.dzakh.dev/).